Microsoft Reader: Document viewer

 In 2012, Microsoft released a Microsoft Reader Metro-style app with Windows 8 for reading documents in PDF, XPS and TIFF formats.
 Reader was included in Windows 8.1 and was a free download from the Windows Store for Windows 10.
-Support for Windows 10 Mobile ended in 2016 in favor of opening PDF documents within Microsoft Edge browser.
-Microsoft discontinued the application in February 2018, as PDF reading functionality was moved to Edge on desktops as well.
+Support for Windows 10 Mobile ended in 2016 in favor of opening PDF documents within the Microsoft Edge [Legacy] browser.
+Microsoft discontinued the application in February 2018, as PDF reading functionality was moved to Edge [Legacy] on desktops as well.